Dr Rebecca Shaw

 Research interests

-I have just completed an ESRC funded project, awarded by the Vulnerability and Policing Futures Research Centre’s ECR Development Fund, in partnership with domestic abuse service providers in Leeds, West Yorkshire and York.
+In 2023-24, I carried out an ESRC funded project, awarded by the Vulnerability and Policing Futures Research Centre’s ECR Development Fund, in partnership with domestic abuse service providers in Leeds, West Yorkshire and York.
 The project aimed to invesigate the power and persistence of dominant narratives in relation to domestic abuse, as witnessed by front line specialist workers who support both victims and perpetrators.
 A key ambition of this project was not only to identify and analyse these narratives, but to consider how we might improve future policy and practice to change them.
 Find out more about the project, its outputs and the final report here.
-I have subsequently secured funding from the ESRC Impact Acceleration Account to support follow-on work, including the creation of a ‘Changing the Narrative of Domestic Abuse’ working group and the production of an educational resource for secondary school children, in partnership with Leeds City Council, West Yorkshire Combined Authority, West Yorkshire Violence Reduction Partnership, West Yorkshire Police, Behind Closed Doors and Foundations +Choices.
+I have subsequently secured funding from the ESRC Impact Acceleration Account and ESRC Creating Opportunities throughLocal Innovation Fellowship (2025) to support follow-on work aimed at embedding ‘changing the narrative of domestic abuse’ into the government’s prevention strategies for domestic abuse, and specifically within the Relationships, Sex and Health Curriculum (RSE) for secondary school children.
+This is through the creation of a ‘Changing the Narrative of Domestic Abuse’ working group and development of educational resources in partnership with Leeds City Council, West Yorkshire Police, West Yorkshire Combined Authority, Leeds Domestic Violence & Abuse Voices Project, and Secondary School Teachers, The aim of this resource is to educate children about these problematic narratives; improve understanding in order to address the root causes of domestic abuse; and to foster a new generation that are empowered and equipped to prevent domestic abuse and facilitate long term change.

 I am Stream Convenor for the Law, Literature and Humanities Stream of the Socio-Legal Studies Association, and a Research Affiliate with the Vulnerability and Policing Futures Research Centre.